MHO-Revival/Docs/Local server Installation Guide.md

 Install the game to whatever folder you want (mine is C:\Program Files (x86)\TencentGame\Monster Hunter Online\Bin\Client\Bin32)
 Install the decompressed MHOClient inside the game installation just freshly installed.
+Install the english patch in the same path it's showing in the 7zip file (otherwise you will not be able to create new character, if it shows you a little textbox, that's because the english patch is missing), the only file it will replace is the IIPSFileList.lst, it contains all the .ifs files that MHO needs + the english patch.

 You will have to build the launcher by yourself Download the Launcher project and put it where you want (mine is E:\jeux\MONSTER HUNTER ONLINE\mho_launcher)